Guiding Principles

 Translating Progress Notes

 Progress notes in the IEP do not need to be translated.
 They are similar to other forms of progress reporting (like quarter/semester report cards, OAKS/Smarter Balanced reports) which are not translated.
-However, if a parent makes a specific request for a translation of progress notes (or a request for a translation of a full IEP) we can make that happen.
+However, if a parent makes a specific request for a translation of progress notes we can make that happen.

 Resources